ddanyliuk18/DB-Assignment-4/README.md

 | `coaches` ↔ `disciplines` *(via `discipline_coach`)* | M\:N | Many disciplines can be coached by many coaches. |

-# This system is primarily an OLTP (Online Transaction Processing) system.
+## This system is primarily an OLTP (Online Transaction Processing) system

 - Frequent Inserts and Updates: Designed to collect and store a high volume of athlete results over time.